 Carrying a Firearm Within City Limits

 Like most states, Iowa has laws regulating how and where firearms can be used.
 Additionally, the law also determines where a person can possess a firearm and how it must be displayed.
-Under current law, a person could face charges for carrying a firearm into the limits of a city.
+Under current law, a person could face charges for carrying a firearm within the limits of a city.
 However, there are some exceptions to the law.

 Des Moines Carrying a Firearm Within City Limits Attorney